Terms of Business

 (d) any termination or suspension or loss of any relevant regulatory authorisation; and

 (e) any representation or warranty made under this Agreement proves or becomes false or misleading in any material respect.

 16. RIGHTS ON DEFAULT

 16.1 On an Event of Default or at any time after we have determined, in our absolute reasonable discretion (and where possible with notice to you), that you have not performed (or we reasonably believe that you will not be able or willing in the future to perform) any of your obligations to us we shall be entitled without prior notice to you:

-16.2 The above clause 16.1 will only apply to the extent of Applicable Regulation and will be subject to all notices and actions so required by Peel Hunt.
+16.2 The above clause 16.1 will only apply to the extent of Applicable Regulations and will be subject to all notices and actions so required by PH.